SoFi Stadium: College Football Playoff National Championship

 SoFi Stadium set up for the 2023 CFP National Championship Game.

 On November 1, 2017, it was announced that the stadium would host the 2023 College Football Playoff National Championship.
 The Georgia Bulldogs, winners of the Peach Bowl and TCU Horned Frogs, winners of the Fiesta Bowl played on January 9, 2023.
 Georgia won 65–7, making it the largest margin of victory in a national championship game, and at the time, was the largest margin of victory any bowl game at the Football Bowl Subdivision (FBS) level, until Georgia surpassed that margin in the 2023 Orange Bowl.

 LA Bowl

-The Mountain West and Pac-12 conferences play a bowl game at SoFi Stadium known as the LA Bowl (officially known as the Art of Sport LA Bowl Hosted by Gronk).
+The Mountain West and Pac-12 conferences played a bowl game at SoFi Stadium that was known as the LA Bowl from 2021 to 2025.
 The conference tie-ins for the game moved from the Las Vegas Bowl.
 The inaugural edition of the game in 2021 featured Utah State defeating Oregon State 24–13.
+The final edition of the game in 2025 featured Washington defeating Boise State 38–10.